janjongboom/ttn-conf-workshop/instructions.md

 1. Now drag the `packets.h` file from your local computer (in the local `src` folder) and drag it into the online compiler.
 1. Now hit *Compile* and flash the binary to your board.

-On the serial port you'll see the fragmentation session, then CRC64 validation, and then flashing the new binary.
+On the serial port you'll see the fragmentation session, then CRC64 validation, then ECDSA/SHA256 signature verification and then flashing the new binary.

 ## 6. And now for real